Enigmatic-Smile/docs/select/sdks/ios/guide-v2.md

 #### Consent text for United States and Canada

 You are allowing US and Canada issued cards when you:
-1. set United States and/or Canada as `allowedCountries`
+1. set United States and/or Canada as allowed countries, via the `Fidel.allowedCountries` property.
-2. don't set a value for the `allowedCountries` property, which means that all countries supported by Fidel API will be included in your SDK implementation (including US & Canada).
+2. don't set a value for the `Fidel.allowedCountries` property, which means that all countries supported by Fidel API will be included in your SDK implementation (including US & Canada).

 For USA & Canada, the following would be an example consent text for `Cashback Inc` (an example company) that uses `Awesome Bonus` as their program name: